Welcome To BLUE STAR RECOVERY

 Common Types of Co-occurring Disorders

 There are many combinations of dual diagnosis cases, each with their own problems to tackle.
-Common forms of mental health disorders involved with drug addiction include:
+Common forms of mental health disorders involved with substance use disorder include:

 • Depression